 Course Learning Outcomes

-1 develop the principles of preventive and restorative dentistry gained in the first two years of the program and apply them to those aspects of clinical dentistry that fall within the range of duties for oral health therapists 2 describe different methods for diagnosis of dental disease and select appropriate intervention 3 further develop understanding of the causes, prevention and treatment of periodontal diseases and the role of the oral health therapist in relation to oral diseases 4 develop understanding of the development of normal occlusion and the role of the oral health therapists in recognising occlusal abnormalities 5 define and describe traumatic dental injuries and the correct emergency and long-term treatment options 6 apply appropriate methods for the reduction and control of pain in children and perform emergency treatment for the alleviation of pain and control of infection in the primary or young permanent dentition 7 recognise and identify early childhood caries, with particular reference to aetiology and clinical features 8 demonstrate competency with equipment preparation (including the setting of parameters), patient preparation and exposure of panoramic images 9 develop an understanding of the major health problems (with particular reference to oral health) in Australian society, and the associated social and environmental factors, and the impact on dental services
+1 develop the principles of preventive and restorative dentistry gained in the first two years of the program and apply them to those aspects of clinical dentistry that fall within the range of duties for oral health therapists 2 describe different methods for diagnosis of dental disease and select appropriate intervention 3 further develop understanding of the causes, prevention and treatment of periodontal diseases and the role of the oral health therapist in relation to periodontal diseases 4 develop understanding of the development of normal occlusion and the role of the oral health therapists in recognising occlusal abnormalities 5 define and describe traumatic dental injuries and the correct emergency and long-term treatment options 6 apply appropriate methods for the reduction and control of pain in children and perform emergency treatment for the alleviation of pain and control of infection in the primary or young permanent dentition 7 recognise and identify early childhood caries, with particular reference to aetiology and clinical features 8 demonstrate competency with equipment preparation (including the setting of parameters), patient preparation and exposure of panoramic images 9 develop an understanding of the major health problems (with particular reference to dental health) in Australian society, and the associated social and environmental factors 10 examine the changing demography and dental health of the community and its impact on dental services

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: